nenuadrian/bsc-dissertation-c-java-native-interface-agent-stack-trace-heap-capture/README.md

 This implementation serves as a Minimum Viable Product (MVP).
 It is not stable, secure, or optimized.
 However, relevant code snippets, especially those demonstrating communication with the JNI, can be extracted and used.

 ## Disclaimer
+This was academic research and no guarantees or maintenance are provided.